Health & Wellness -

 While bloating is a common symptom of perimenopause, there’s no denying it can also be uncomfortable and frustrating.
 Along with a doctor-prescribed treatment plan, lifestyle changes can significantly affect your bloating severity.
 Especially what you eat.

-What is the Root Cause of Menopause Belly Bloat?
+What is the Root Cause of Perimenopause (& Menopause!)
+Belly Bloat?

 Perimenopausal bloating occurs in the stomach and other body parts, lasting from a few hours to several days.
 Typically, bloating happens during the day and can potentially continue throughout menopause.